The loss of tracking data and its impact on the ad industry

 The traditional Internet ad model is fueled by user data

 As people spend time (and money) online, they generate tons of data.
-This includes things like what you search, click, buy, watch, share, and more.
+This includes things like what people search, click, buy, watch, share, and more.
 This data is extremely valuable to the companies that harvest it—in fact, data is now the most valuable asset on Earth, surpassing resources like gold and oil.

 Who’s collecting, controlling, and profiting from this data?
 Who’s behind this so-called “surveillance economy?”
 Big Tech, of course.
 The same companies (like Google) that helped shape the modern Web.